OpenChain-Project/OpenChain-KWG/content/en/guide/opensource_for_enterprise/3-process/_index.md

 * Method to verify that identified risks will have been addressed before release of Supplied Software;
 * Method to export information about identified risks to third parties as appropriate.

-* 3.1.5.1: A documented procedure exists for each of the methods identified above.<br>`위에서 식별된 각 방법에 대한 문서화된 절차가 존재한다.`
+* 3.1.5.1: A documented procedure exists for each of the methods identified above.

 3.3.2 - Security Assurance